COMMIT Executive

 Kim Neeb - sewing project leader

-Beverly Neeb - Music and School Program Co-ordinator Executive
+Beverly Neeb -School Program Co-Ordinator Executive

 Edgar Avila, COMMIT Country Coordinator and in country manager